Last Updated: October 3, 2025

 Lori and Mossimo's Real Estate

-From 2015 to 2020 Lori and Mossimo's primary residence was a large walled and gated mansion in Bel Air, California on the grounds of the Bel Air Country Club.
+From 2015 to 2020, Lori and Mossimo's primary residence was a large walled and gated mansion in Bel Air, California, on the grounds of the Bel Air Country Club.
 The couple purchased the house for $14 million in 2015 and proceeded to spend millions on upgrades and renovations.
-At one point they listed the mansion for sale for an eye-popping $35 million, but they didn't get any takers.
+At one point, they listed the mansion for sale for an eye-popping $35 million, but they didn't get any takers.
 They lowered the asking price to $28.7 million but eventually had to settle for $18 million.
-The buy was Tinder co-founder Justin Mateen.
+The buyer was Tinder co-founder Justin Mateen.
+They sold the home just a few weeks after being forced to resign from the Bel-Air Country Club after several prominent club members complained about allowing convicted felons to remain as members.

-They previously lived in a large Beverly Hills mansion which they sold in 2015 for $18 million.
-Prior to that they lived in a different home in Bel Air, which was sold in 2018 (by a different owner) for $40 million.
+They previously lived in a large Beverly Hills mansion, which they sold in 2015 for $18 million.
+Prior to that, they lived in a different home in Bel Air, which was sold in 2018 (by a different owner) for $40 million.
 The couple also previously owned a home in Aspen, Colorado, which they sold in July 2015 for $7.6 million.

-They previously owned a home in Laguna Beach's exclusive gated community Emerald Bay.
+They previously owned a home in Laguna Beach's exclusive gated community, Emerald Bay.
 Emerald Bay is considered the Malibu of Orange County.
 They acquired the property in 1997 for $1.36 million.
 They first tried to sell the property in 2008 for $12.99 million.
 A year later, after the real estate market collapsed, they tried to sell for $8.5 million.
-A year later they accepted $4.1 million.
+A year later, they accepted $4.1 million.

-In September 2021 Lori and Mossimo paid $13 million for a 9,000 square-foot home in the exclusive La Quinta, California gated community, the Madison Club.
+In September 2021, Lori and Mossimo paid $13 million for a 9,000-square-foot home in the exclusive La Quinta, California, gated community, the Madison Club.

 (Photo by Rodin Eckenroth/Getty Images)